I'm Still Here | Center for Victims of Torture

 Freedom from torture is among the most fundamental human rights.
 It is categorically prohibited under both domestic and international law.
 There is no exception – ever.

-And yet, every year thousands of people come to the Center for Victims of Torture for care after fleeing their homes to escape torture and persecution.
+Every year thousands of people come to the Center for Victims of Torture for care after fleeing their homes to escape torture and persecution.
 Many have crossed borders into other countries, escaping across rivers, seas and oceans.
 Survivors often tell us the journey to find safety was as perilous as the danger and violence they experienced back home.

 Torture takes many forms and can be both physical and psychological.
 Survivors come from many countries and have diverse backgrounds and stories.
 Survivors are activists, doctors, entrepreneurs, farmers, and many others.
 All ages and all genders are impacted.
 It surprises some people to learn that 69 percent of CVT’s international clients are women and girls.